 Jaffe JD, Wang Y, Chan HMan, et al. Global chromatin profiling reveals NSD2 mutations in pediatric acute lymphoblastic leukemia.
 Nat Genet.
 2013;45(11):1386-91.

 Jacob Jaffe, Ph.D.

-Jacob Jaffe is the associate director of the Proteomics Platform at Broad Institute, and an institute scientist at the Broad.
-In this role, he directs research aimed at elucidating protein-protein, protein-DNA, and protein-small-molecule interactions.
+Jacob Jaffe is an institute scientist at the Broad.
+His research is aimed at elucidating protein-protein, protein-DNA, and protein-small-molecule interactions.

 Jaffe aims to understand how chromatin and phosphosignaling states change in models of cellular differentiation and disease.
 These proteomic signatures can benefit both our understanding of basic biological mechanisms and aid drug discovery.
 His primary research interest is the biochemistry of the feedback and feed-forward loops between histone modifications and cellular phosphosignaling.
 To study this phenomenon, he quantifies post-translational modifications on these proteins in the setting of chemical and genetic perturbations.
 Through techniques developed in the Proteomics Platform, Jaffe has been able to characterize a full complement of these chromatin marks and has devised a phosphosignaling assay that captures a snapshot of the cellular state.